 Article 44 of the Constitution contains a directive principle that the state shall endeavour to secure for citizens a uniform civil code throughout the territory of India.

-The directive principles in India are unique and their existence can be challenged on the ground that the Constitution should not include policy mandates for future governments.
-Policy is a privilege of an elected government to adopt.
+We believe that a Constitution – solely focused on the defence of life and liberty – should not include policy mandates for governments.
+Policy-making is the privilege of an elected government, to be made based on cost-benefit analysis and consideration of appropriate transitional arrangemens.

-Religions often specify matters such as marriage and divorce.
+Religions often specify matters of details on marriage and divorce.
 These are personal laws and involve the most intimate unit of human existence: the family.
 Any religious requirements applicable to families are outside the scope of the government’s jurisdiction.
+Even on non-religious personal arrangements, such as regarding marriage, there is basically no role for government.
 Families should be able to structure themselves without, however, violating the life or liberty of family members.

-Regardless, we believe there is merit in a norm-setting personal law code which establishes a minimum standard on all personal matters such as minimum maintenance requirements upon divorce, and minimum inheritance requirements in absence of a will.
+However, we believe there is merit in the government establishing a norm-setting personal law code which establishes a minimum standard on all personal matters such as minimum maintenance requirements upon divorce, and minimum inheritance requirements in absence of a will.
 In complying with requirements of their individual personal faith, citizens could be asked to abide by any agreed minimum standards.
 This standard expectation on minimum standards is consistent with individual liberty.

 Apart from such minimum standard on personal matters, there is no role for the state in religion.
 We will review religious laws (e.g. Hindu Laws or Muslim Laws) and replace these with generic rules of accountability.